aplteam/Snippets/README.md

 A few bits are not implemented yet (notably the `]Snippets.Compare` command) but the basics work fine.

-I am keen to get feedback on this.

 ## Overview

 What are snippets?